cupnoodle/fluffyes/34-devicecheck-tutorial.md

-We will include this HTTP header when communicating with Apple's DeviceCheck API.
+We need to include this HTTP header when communicating with Apple's DeviceCheck API.